MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/access-control/principals-and-identity-providers.md

 ### Azure AD Tenants

-If an Azure AD tenant isn't explicitly specified, an attempt will be made to resolve it from the Universal Principal Name (UPN) (for example, `johndoe@fabrikam.com`), if provided.
+If an Azure AD tenant isn't explicitly specified, an attempt will be made to resolve it from the Universal Principal Name (UPN) if provided.
+For example, `johndoe@fabrikam.com`.
 If your principal doesn't include the tenant information in UPN form, you must explicitly mention it by appending the tenant ID, or name to the principal descriptor.

 #### Examples for Azure AD principals